rafaelprietocuriel/ModalShare/README.md

-# ModalShare
+# Modal Share data
 Modal share across metropolitan areas.
 The data contains the modal share distribution.
-The data has 1092 observations, corresponding to 876 metropolitan areas.
+The data has 3306 observations, corresponding to 1236 metropolitan areas.

 ## Variable description